- 5 Causes of Chronic Inflammation and How to Prevent Them

-Fortunately over the last 10 years there has been a reaction to this with the slow food movement, the hundred-mile diet and community-supported organic agriculture.
 The philosophy is simple: when you buy local food, you reduce your carbon-footprint of transportation, you support the local economy and your food is fresher and more nutritious.

 Many people however are taking this one step further, or should we say one step shorter, from the hundred-mile diet to the thirty-foot diet: growing their own food in their backyard.
 When you grow your own food, you can be absolutely certain that it is fresh, nutritious and pesticide free.
 This can be done fairly easily with a method of no-till gardening, part of a system of self-reliance called permaculture.